Actions

 Ilya, barefoot and grinning like he’d won a prize, dragged the vacuum cleaner out of the hall closet with grunting effort.
 “I thought she liked me.
 She always laughs at my jokes.”

 “She laughs because she’s nervous,” Shane corrected, unmoved.
 “You called me your husband on live television.
-Six times.”
+Eleven times.”

 “Yes,” Ilya agreed cheerfully, plugging the vacuum into the wall.
 “Correct.
 It is fact.”